 Why is my vision changing?

 As the lens in the eye loses flexibility with age, our ability to focus at short distances is compromised.
 Everyone experiences the onset of presbyopia differently, some suddenly, others gradually but no one is immune!
 These changes slow down again as we enter our early 60s.
-Until then it’s a good idea to see an optometrist every 2 years so that they monitor your eye health.
+Until then it’s a good idea to see an optometrist every two years so that they monitor your eye health.

 Managing the symptoms